trizz/windcentrale-cli/README.md

 `windcentrale/jongeheld/production`).
 The body of the message contains the same output JSON output as the `production` and `mill_data` commands.

+In order to use the MQTT daemon, the [Mosquitto PHP Wrapper](https://github.com/mgdm/Mosquitto-PHP#mosquitto-php) must be installed.

 ## Using the Windcentrale API Class
 To use the Windcentrale API class to get the requested data as a [Collection](https://laravel.com/docs/5.5/collections) to use in your own scripts, you can create a new instance of `trizz\WindcentraleApi\Windcentrale`.
 At this moment a Collection must be